- Search The Registry

+By the time she got to college she was economically privileged, because her older brother had made a fortune in the California gold rush and "supplied her every want anticipating her wishes after the style and manner of a person of ample income".
 In 1859, Lewis entered Oberlin College in Ohio, where she excelled at drawing.
 Known as Wildfire in the Ojibwe community, Lewis changed her name to Mary Edmonia during her time at Oberlin, the name she usually used to sign her sculptures and her correspondence.
 Unfortunately when a teacher at Oberlin lost some paintbrushes, Lewis was accused of the theft; she was also accused of attempted murder when two girls fell ill after drinking mulled wine, which Lewis allegedly served them.
 Although acquitted of both charges, she was not permitted to graduate.

 In 1863, she moved to Boston where William Lloyd Garrison introduced her to sculptor Edward Brackett, who became her first mentor.
 Lewis's earliest sculptures were medallions with portraits of white antislavery leaders and Civil War heroes, which she modeled in clay and cast in plaster.
 Her bust of Colonel Robert Gould Shaw, completed in 1865, which is owned by the Museum of Afro-American History in, Boston, depicted the young Bostonian as he led the all-Black battalion, the 54th Massachusetts Volunteer Regiment, in the battle against Confederate forces.
 Sales of replicas of the bust enabled Lewis to travel to Italy in 1865, where she established a studio in Rome.